Asian option as a fixed-point: Introduction

-The main contribution of this paper is that it provides an alternative approach to pricing floating-strike Asian call options with regime-switching, based on the Fixed Point Theorem for Banach spaces and when the number of states $m$ is arbitrary, the method being also applicable to the fixed-strike setup.
-Unlike the methods in \cite{BD2007} and \cite{LS2014}, we do not require solving a system of PDEs.
-Part of the algorithm requires, however, computing the price of a fixed-strike Asian option without regime-switching (see Lemma \ref{lemma:sym} below).

-Pricing methods for fixed-strike options without regime-switching are well-developed, including closed-form formulas.
-For instance, Geman and Yor \cite{GY1993} were able to give a simple expression for the Laplace transform of a \textit{normalized} fixed-strike Asian call option by exploiting probabilistic properties of Bessel processes.
+Despite the prominence of regime-switching models, the literature on Asian options within this context is scarce.
+Some work has been done for the class of fixed-strike Asian options, see for instance Boyle and Draviam \cite{BD2007} and Dan et al. \cite{Danetal2016}.
+The pricing methods typically require solving a system of coupled PDEs.
+In this paper, we explore an alternative approach to pricing floating-strike Asian call options with regime-switching, based on the fixed-point theorem for Banach spaces with the supremum norm and when the number of states $m$ is arbitrary.
+The initial value in the algorithm is precisely the price of a fixed-strike Asian option without regime-switching, which has been more extensively studied in the literature.
+For instance, Geman and Yor \cite{GY1993} were able to give an expression for the Laplace transform of a \textit{normalized} fixed-strike Asian call option by exploiting probabilistic properties of Bessel processes.
 The normalized Asian option involves the expectation of a function of Yor's process $A^\nu_t$, see (\ref{Yorprocs}) below.
 Then the price of the option can be obtained by inversion of the Laplace transform, although they noted that such inversion was not easy.
 Later on, Carr and Schr\"{o}der \cite{CS2004} built on Laplace transform techniques and provided an explicit integral representation of the price.
-The same year, Linetsky \cite{Lin2004} took a different approach and showed that the normalized price is the limit of up-and-out options on the diffusion $X$ (Proposition 2 in \cite{Lin2004}), each of which is given as a series representation of known special functions.
+The same year, Linetsky \cite{Lin2004} took a different approach and showed that the normalized price is the limit of up-and-out options on the diffusion $X$, each of which is given as a series representation of known special functions.
 More recently, Cai et al. \cite{Caietal} obtained an algorithm to price Asian options based on an approximating continuous-time Markov chain sequence that converges to the underlying asset price process.
-Other authors have provided bounds, see for instance Rogers and Shi \cite{RogersShi} (using iterated conditional expectation) and Thompson \cite{Thompson}.
+Other authors have provided price bounds, see for instance Rogers and Shi \cite{RogersShi} who use iterated conditional expectation.